DSN Weigh In- Changing the Subject

 Reanna- So, this is not a gathering tip but people always ask what I did to my neck, cause I wear a brace right now and I have just started making things up.
 I used to try to explain and sometimes I still do, so I can spread awareness but most times their face goes blank and I am know I have lost them.
 So sometimes (if dealing with strangers), I am a rodeo clown or skydiver.
 When I am at social events I try to comment on the food and ask questions about the recipes, if it is an eating event.
 I try to engage their interests and ask about their lives.
 If I am asked right out and there have been any significant developments I will tell them but quickly move on with “Enough about me!
 How is little Bobby Jo doing in camp”?

 I hope that during the warmer months when family and friends are gathering you will now be armed with some tools to divert the conversation.
-Our members gave out some valuable tips today in our weekly Divas and Dudes Weigh In column.
-Check back next week for more tips and tricks on how to navigate Dys Life with our Divas and Dudes!
+Our members gave out some valuable tips today in our weekly DSN Weigh In column.
+Check back next week for more tips and tricks on how to navigate life with chronic illness!